-Friday morning, a day before the audition, I made another cake, thinking that it is going to be the one that I will take with me the next day.
+Friday morning, a day before the audition, I made another cake, thinking that it will be the one that I will take with me the next day.

-As I said before, the white chocolate glaze on the first cake was a little runny, so I decided to put more sheets of gelatin in the mixture this time.
+As I said before, the white chocolate glaze on the first cake was a little runny, so I decided to put more gelatin sheets in the mixture this time.

 BIG MISTAKE!
 The glaze came out like glue, was thick and impossible to spread on the cake!
 BUMMER!

-The surface is bumpy and thick and not appetizing at all, despite the fact that I tried to decorate it nice.
-UGGGHHHH!
+The surface is bumpy and thick and not appetizing at all, even though I tried to decorate it nicely. uggghhhh!

-Almost crying, I told my husband that I need more white chocolate, as I have to bake another cake, now that I ruined the one I was working on…at 8pm that night, my husband got in the car (he was not very happy, let me tell you that!) and went to the grocery store to pick up more ingredients.
+Almost crying, I told my husband that I need white chocolate, as I have to bake another cake, now that I ruined the one I was working on…at 8 pm that night, my husband got in the car (he was not very happy, let me tell you that!) and went to the grocery store to pick up more ingredients.

 So, I started to basically work on my third cake!
 This time, I was decided, one more mistake and I am not going.

-I was convinced that if I get there, the cake has to look impeccable, the taste should be amazing, the textures should be right and overall, the cake should be the most perfect cake ever!
+I was convinced that if I get there, the cake has to look impeccable, the taste should be amazing, the textures should be right, and overall, the cake should be the perfect cake ever!

 The next morning went by without any major events, so I left the house with this one:

-I even had time to make little gum paste flower decorations AND also a transparent glaze for the fresh fruit.
-I was finally very happy with the results!
+I even had time to make little gum paste flower decorations and a transparent glaze for the fresh fruit.
+I was finally delighted with the results!

 I tried to dress up for the occasion, as they said: do not wear any logos, t-shirts with inscriptions, jeans or anything like that.